m8200n/test/README.md

 #####Starting gdb

-To start gdb, we need a program.
-Using a text editor, such as vim, write this simple program and name it test.cpp
+To start `gdb`, we need a program.
+Using a text editor, such as `vim`, write this simple program and name it `test.cpp`

 ```
 #include <iostream>